Sample Job Titles:

 Industry Certifications available in High School: OSHA 10 Hour General Industry, Fanuc Robotics, Yaskawa Motoman Robotics, SMC Mechatronics.

-College Credits toward post-secondard certifications/degrees can be earned through Articulation Agreements with TBD
+College Credits toward post-secondard certifications/degrees can be earned (must meet grade and competency requirements) through Articulation Agreements with TBD (in progress 2018-2019)

 Course of Study: Robotics and Automation